fnsvalue-git/Web-BSASampleAppForChallenge/docs/android/intro.md

 ```
 ---

-### Runtime permission
+### Runtime Permission
-Android 6.0 Marshmallow (API 23) and later require runtime permissions to use resources on the device.
+Android 6.0 Marshmallow (API 23), or higher version requires the runtime permission to use the resources of device.
-The required permissions by Guardian SDK for Android are as follows.
+The following are required permissions of the Android SDK to be declared.
 ```java

 if(Build.VERSION.SDK_INT >= Build.VERSION_CODES.M) {
     if (ContextCompat.checkSelfPermission(this, android.Manifest.permission.READ_PHONE_STATE) == PackageManager.PERMISSION_GRANTED ||
         ContextCompat.checkSelfPermission(this, Manifest.permission.CAMERA) == PackageManager.PERMISSION_GRANTED ||